 It is a major thing to diagnose someone with dementia.
-So although it’s not possible for an average doctor to evaluate with as much detail as the memory clinic does, it’s important to document consideration of the five essential features as listed above.
+So although it’s not possible for an average doctor to evaluate as thoroughly as the memory clinic does, it’s important to document consideration of the five essential features of dementia that I listed above.

 Let’s say you’re like the man I spoke to recently, and you’re worried that an older parent might have dementia.
+(Remember, most dementia is due to Alzheimer’s or a similar underlying brain condition.)
 You’re planning to have a doctor assess your parent.
 Here’s how you can help the process along:

 - Obtain copies of your parent’s medical information, so you can bring them to the dementia evaluation visit.
 The most useful information to bring is laboratory results and any imaging of the brain, such as CAT scans or MRIs.
 See this post for a longer list of medical information that is very helpful to bring to a new doctor.